-Freedom of expression – human rights defenders and journalists
+Freedom of expression, assembly and association – Human rights defenders and independent journalists

 Rights of lesbian, gay, bisexual, transgender and intersex people